 Osborne Clarke “may be possibly the nicest and most down to earth law firm ever,” one insider tells Legal Cheek, “but you still have to work hard”.
-That statement is a pithy summary of OC, which is currently on a journey from respected regional firm to international player.
-As it opens more offices – the latest is in Shanghai via a link with local firm Zhang Yu & Partners, and follows last year’s openings in San Francisco and Amsterdam – Osborne Clarke has so far managed to preserve the famously nice culture that prevails within it.
+That statement is a pithy summary of OC, which is currently on a journey from national firm to international player.
+As it opens more offices – the latest is in Shanghai via a link with local firm Zhang Yu & Partners, and follows recent openings in San Francisco and Amsterdam – Osborne Clarke has so far managed to preserve the famously nice culture that prevails within it.

 Training is thoughtfully delivered and extremely thorough.
 One OC trainee reports: “Not only is there a lot of formal training, but we can ask for training on pretty much anything we feel we need.
 There is department training, sector training and team training, and also training run by and for junior lawyers and trainees.”
 The work features a lot of client contact.
 “Once team members are confident in your ability, they are happy for you to contact clients — I have organised a meeting with a client on my own, and then worked from their offices afterwards,” another OC rookie tells us.
 But be prepared for plenty of standard trainee tasks too, such as amending precedents and document review.
 Hours vary between teams, but the average 8:55am arrival time and 6:39pm leave time are eminently reasonable for corporate law.

 Trainees — who socialise between the offices in firm-organised meet-ups — describe each other as “lovely”, while they reckon partners are about as nice as they come for people burdened by the demands of running a £276 million business.
 The firm’s open plan offices seem to help in this respect, breaking down some of the stereotypical law firm hierarchies.
 As one Osborne Clarke rookie tells us: “I can be honest with them and, most importantly, make fun of them!”